metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Creation of local state

-Each candidate participant MUST initialize local state responsible for managing the protocol throughout the key generation process.
+Each candidate for participant MUST initialize a local state responsible for managing the protocol throughout the key generation process.

 This state MUST maintain the following internal variables: